VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Abstract

 \section{Abstract}

 With the rapid progress of multimodal large language models, operating system (OS) agents become increasingly capable of automating tasks through on-device graphical user interfaces (GUIs).
 However, most existing OS agents are designed for idealized settings, whereas real-world environments often present untrustworthy conditions.
 To mitigate risks of over-execution in such scenarios, we propose a query-driven human-agent-GUI interaction framework that enables OS agents to decide when to query humans for more reliable task completion.
-Built upon this framework, we introduce VeriOS-Agent, a trustworthy OS agent trained with a two-stage learning paradigm that falicitate the decoupling and utilization of meta-knowledge.
+Built upon this framework, we introduce VeriOS-Agent, a trustworthy OS agent trained with a three-stage learning paradigm that falicitate the decoupling and utilization of meta-knowledge by supervised fine-tuning and group relative policy optimization.
 Concretely, VeriOS-Agent autonomously executes actions in normal conditions while proactively querying humans in untrustworthy scenarios.
-Experiments show that VeriOS-Agent improves the average step-wise success rate by 20.64\% in untrustworthy scenarios over the state-of-the-art, without compromising normal performance.
+Experiments show that VeriOS-Agent improves the average step-wise success rate by 19.72\% in over the strongest baselines, without compromising normal performance.
+VeriOS-Agent significantly improves performance in untrustworthy scenarios while maintaining comparable performance in trustworthy scenarios.
 Analysis highlights VeriOS-Agent's rationality, generalizability, and scalability.
-The codes, datasets and models are available at https://github.com/Wuzheng02/VeriOS.